Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 -  **Need for achievement** A stable, learned characteristic in which a person obtains satisfaction by striving for and attaining a level of excellence.`Levels`People high in achievement motivation generally choose tasks that are of intermediate difficulty .In contrast, people with low achievement motivation tend to be motivated primarily by a desire to avoid failure.They too difficult or too easy tasks.
 -  The measuring instrument used most frequently is the Thematic Apperception Test (TAT).Write a task achievement oriented story.`Page 379`
 -  **Need for affiliation** An interest in establishing and maintaining relationships with other people.
 -  **Need for power** A tendency to seek impact, control, or infl uence over others and to be seen as a powerful individual.
-Men with high power needs tend to show unusually high levels of aggression, drink heavily, act in a sexually exploitative manner.
+Men with high power needs tend to show unusually high levels of aggression, drink heavily, act in a sexually exploitative manner.